 The Future of Gambling in South Carolina

 At this time, it’s unclear which direction the SC legislature is going to take to legalize various forms of gambling for its resident.
 With pressure being brought to bear by residents to move forward, it is possible legislation could get underway soon.
+Before long, South Carolina could have websites that resemble Pennsylvania sports betting sites.
 As each state is beginning to realize, the creation of tax revenues from the gambling industry is hard to resist.
 South Carolina needs infrastructure improvements, which might eventually serve are motivation for the legislature to start legalizing and licensing land-based casinos within the state’s boundaries.